lizardinosaurus/DataAnalyser/README.md

 ### Installing and executing

-* The program runs from the CircuitBuilder.py file and requires the circuitdata.db file and the assets folder
+* The program runs from the DataMain.py file and requires all of the python files in the repository as well as the rawdata.db file.
-* The circuitdata.db file uploaded comes with an example circuit but if you need a new file you can create one by running Initialise.py